 “To get a better picture of the Sheltersuit Foundation, I traveled to Enschede.
-There I met many enthusiastic employees in the office and in the sewing workshop.
-Of course I also collected money for the Sheltersuit Sleepout!
+There I met many enthusiastic employees and volunteers in the office and in the sewing workshop.
+Of course I also collected money for the Sheltersuit Sleep Out!

 To make a long story short.
-Together we try to get a foothold in Germany, to bring the Foundation to the attention of various media.”
+Together we try to get a foothold in Germany, to bring Sheltersuit Foundation to the attention of various media.”

 Experiencing a night sleeping rough

 Felix: “I gradually started to dedicate myself to the Sheltersuit Foundation.
 I have now spoken to many homeless people, listened to their stories.
-Still, I wanted to spend one night to get a feel for what these people are like.
-Always have to find a place to sleep, brave the cold, survive the nights.
-Last night I slept outside with Paulina, who is also involved in the Bayreuther dialogue.
+Still, I wanted to spend one night outside myself to get a feel for what these people go through on a daily basis.
+Always having to find a place to sleep, brave the cold, survive the nights.
+Last winter I slept outside with Paulina, who is also involved in the Bayreuther Dialogue.

 During our search for a place to sleep we got a tip from a homeless person, but in the end we ended up at a dry fountain in a park.
-On the bottom was a bed made of autumn leaves, which made us relatively comfortable.
+The bottom was covered with a bed made of autumn leaves, which made us relatively comfortable.
 Of course that was mainly due to the Sheltersuits.
-The Bavarian public broadcaster BR24 even took notice of it. ”
+The Bavarian public broadcaster BR24 even took notice of it.”

 What did you remember most about this night?

-Felix: “I can now better imagine what it is like when you suddenly have lost your familiar home.
+Felix: “I can now imagine slightly better what it must be like when you suddenly have lost your familiar home.
 That must be such a profound event in someone's life.
 For me, time on the street passed very slowly.
 I also understand now how important it is to have a fixed routine.

 It was quite cold that night, but again, the Sheltersuit kept us warm.
-I even took off my shoes in the fountain without getting cold feet.”
+I even took off my shoes in it, without getting cold feet.”

 Have you already distributed Sheltersuits?

-“Homelessness is currently an important theme in Germany.
+“Homelessness is currently an important topic in Germany.
 Politics and media really pick up on the subject.
 I myself am determined to put the Sheltersuit Foundation on the map in Germany.
 The first steps have now been taken.
-Our goals are clear: to distribute more packs, to collect more materials for the production of packs, and to get more gifts and periodic donations. ”
+Our goals are clear: to distribute more Sheltersuits, to collect more materials for the production, and to get more regular and periodic donations.”